13 Best Ways to Invest $100 or Less

 However, there are still some great options to keep in mind if you’re starting out with $100.
 But, what do you do if you don’t know the first thing about investing in the stock market?
 That’s not a problem either as these options, known as robo-advisors, will manage your investments to make sure they’re on track to reach your goals.

-Both Betterment and WiseBanyan allow you to start investing with nothing – well, WiseBanyan requires $1 to start, but you get the point. 🙂 After answering a few questions, they set you up with a customized portfolio and manage it just as if you had a financial advisor.
-The best part is that they’re incredibly cheap.
+Betterment allows you to start investing with nothing.
+After answering a few questions, they set you up with a customized portfolio and manage it just as if you had a financial advisor.
+The best part is that Betterment is incredibly cheap.
 So, if you know you need to start saving for retirement and only have $100 to start, you have no excuse.

 What if you’re more of a DIY investor – can you start investing with $100 or less?
 Yes, you can and for very cheap.
 You can invest with Ally Invest as they have no minimum balance requirement and charge an industry low $4.95 per trade.